 Anywhere between a 2 hour and multiple day activity

-Koh Klang offers an excellent quick respite from the hustle and bustle that is Krabi Town.
+If you’re wondering what to do in Krabi to to escape the hustle and bustle that is Krabi Town, then give Koh Klang a go.
 It’s a car free, Thai Muslim community Island in the Krabi river, just 5 minutes Southeast of Krabi town.
 Although within earshot from hedonistic icons such as Ao Nang and Koh Phi Phi, rural Koh Klang still manages to preserve its traditional Thai Muslim culture.
 It’s a completely different world, where you can experience authentic Southern village life at its best with only a handful of tourists around.

 As said, there a no cars, but once off the boat you can charter a motorized rickshaw to take you around.
 Going rate seems to be about THB200 for the first hour.
 Your driver will know the best artisanal places to visit, such as wood carvers, fishing farms, fabric painters and bee keepers.
 If you need your driver for a longer period, then “bargain” is the magic word.

 There’s one resort on the Island, but you can also opt for an authentic homestay.
 Just ask around in one of the many seafood restaurants where the boats dock.
 People are so personable there that they will certainly help you find a good homestay.

 Make sure to dress modestly with covered shoulders and knees as Koh Klang is a Muslim community.
 You can get to Koh Klang by jumping on one of the long tail ferries at the Chao Fah Park Pier.
 Expect a price anywhere between THB10 and THB80 depending on how full (or empty) the boat is.